-Centurion's novel companion diagnostic, ACDxTM (albumin companion diagnostic), was developed to identify patients with cancer who are most likely to benefit from treatment with the four LADR lead assets.
+Centurion's novel companion diagnostic, $ACDx^{TM}$ (albumin companion diagnostic), was developed to identify patients with cancer who are most likely to benefit from treatment with the four LADR lead assets.

 CytRx and Centurion have been working on identifying partnership opportunities for LADRTM ultra-high potency drug conjugates and its albumin companion diagnostic.
 However no partnership or any source of financing has become available after over two years of effort.
-Management continues to seek out sources of capital for Centurion.
+Management continues to seek out potential partnerships or sources of capital for Centurion.